yanangao1709/OTOH/README.md

 # OTOH: Online Transmission Optimization via High-Dimensional Entanglement

-Yanan Gao, Song Yang, Fan Li, Liehuang Zhu, Stojan Trajanovski, Xiaoming Fu
+Yanan Gao, Song Yang, Fan Li, Youqi Li, Liehuang Zhu, Stojan Trajanovski, Xiaoming Fu

 This is the official implementation of our paper that is submitted to the journal of IEEE/ACM Transactions on Networking.